Trust Framework principles

-The digital identity ecosystem is maintained in an accessible, responsive and accountable manner.
+The digital identity system is maintained in an accessible, responsive and accountable manner.

 - It is clear how personal and organisational information is stored, used and shared, and for what purpose.

-- The rules and standards governing the digital identity ecosystem are available to all.
+- The rules and standards governing the digital identity system are available to all.

-- Government is accountable to the public for its role in the digital identity ecosystem.
+- Government is accountable to the public for its role in the digital identity system.